Sainsbury’s Logo

 Sainsbury's LogoSainsbury’s Logo PNG

 A simple Sainsbury’s logo conveys all features at the level of visual identity.
 The company uses a version created in 2013 as its main one.
-But, along with it, it also uses an emblem developed in 1999.
-The brand icons are similar in many ways and support the unified message of the famous company.
+But it also uses an emblem developed in 1999.
+The brand icons are similar in many ways and support the company’s unified message.
 It is based on friendliness, confidence, reliability, and accessibility.
-These traits are reflected in every detail of the stylish bright logo.
+These traits are reflected in every detail of the stylish, bright logo.
 Customer focus is conveyed through warm colors, and the high level of service is reflected in the expressive font.

 Sainsbury’s: Brand overview